Professional Identity Formation

 Doctor of Medicine (M.D.)

-Professionalism in medical education and practice remains one of the cornerstones of health care.
+Professionalism in medical education and practice remains one of the cornerstones of health care and plays a vital role in PIF.
 Endorsed by enumerable professional groups, including the Accreditation Council on Graduate Medical Education (ACGME), the ABIM’s Medical Professionalism in the New Millennium: A Physician Charter delineates fundamental principles and 10 commitments that guide physicians in both training and practice.

 ACGME Definition of Professionalism – As manifested through a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population.